Looking for a meal with a difference? How about dining in the dark? Or in the jungle? Or at the circus? Welcome to London's quirkiest restaurants.

 Sketch turns eating and drinking into a whole new experience.
-The hardest part is choosing between the elegant high-ceilinged Lecture Room restaurant, the woodland-themed lunchtime-only Glade, the brasserie-style Gallery, or The Parlour, an eccentric patisserie, restaurant and bar.
-Each offers uniquely unusual decor and delicious dining.Find Prices
+The hardest part is choosing between the elegant, two Michelin starred restaurant, Lecture Room; the woodland-themed lunch venue, Glade; the brasserie-style Gallery; and The Parlour, an eccentric patisserie, restaurant and bar.Find Prices

 Go wild at Rainforest Café, where you can expect to see (or hear!) waterfalls, thunder and lightning, rain showers, mist, wild animals and real tropical fish.
 The American and tropical cuisine reflects the exotic setting.
 Perfect for family meals and children's birthday parties, dishes include Maya's meatballs and banana splits.Find Prices

 ArchipelagoGolden Buddhas, dwarf palm trees and giant peacock feathers give Archipelago's interior a quirky feel, and the menu "staples" such as crocodile, kangaroo, and wildebeest certainly raise an eyebrow or two; but the restaurant really reaches out to intrepid diners with options such python carpaccio, pan-fried crickets and a sprinkle of weaver ants.Find Prices